 After analyzing failures, you might decide to edit an automated test, roll back a committed change, create a defect for an area in your application, or even extend you project's timeline or reduce the planned content.

-Using the Failure Analysis tab, you can do the following and more:
+In the Tests tab, you can do the following and more:

-Find SCM commits related to the failing test runs.
+Find SCM commits related to failing test runs.